DonovanChan/Filemaker.tmbundle/README.md

 1. Download these files.
 (You should see a giant "Downloads" button on the top-right.)
 1. Extract the .zip contents if necessary.
-1. Change the name of the downloaded folder to "FileMaker.tmbundle".
+1. Change the name of the folder to "FileMaker.tmbundle".
 (You will have to remove some metadata from the name.)
 1. Double-click on the file.

 That's it!
 TextMate will install the bundle automatically into "~/Library/ApplicationSupport/TextMate/Bundles"

 ### For easy upgrades